By Crystal Mortley

 digestion is one of the major keys to health and wellness.

-The key steps for the five-day cleanse include:
+The key steps for the

 1. Eliminate coffee.
 Coffee is acidic, a diuretic and can often make you feel shaky when cleansing.
 Instead of coffee, drink herbal tea, green tea or white tea for the antioxidant effect and to help you get rid of any coffee withdrawal headaches.
 In addition, if there is something in your diet you are so addicted to that you can’t give it up for five days — that is a clear sign to give it up!